Swizec/nightowls/manuscript/dothey.md

 Programming is the sort of job you can only do if you really love it.
 It really is kind of addicting and most people I know can't let it go even outside their work hours.

-Yes, there are many programmers who love programming as a day job and want to have other hobbies they can do in their off time and don't even want to look at code.

-But even those have a pet project now and then.
-That little thing they do when nobody is looking, a tiny bunch of code that's done just for them.
-For the love of their work.
+Yes, there are many programmers who love programming as a day job, but don't even want to look at code in their off time.
+But even those programmers will take on a pet project now and then.
+That inconspicuous bunch of code that's done just for fun.

-For play, if you will.

 Play is very important in creative professions.
-[Feynman once said](http://pythonwise.blogspot.com/2011/09/on-importance-of-playing.html) he's become a bit disgusted with physics, too much was expected of him.
+[Feynman once said](http://pythonwise.blogspot.com/2011/09/on-importance-of-playing.html) he became a bit disgusted with physics because too much was expected of him.
 So he started playing, completely without consequence.
-This led to work on the spin of electrons for which he won a Nobel prize.
+This led to his work on the spin of electrons for which he won a Nobel prize.

 Having no obligations brings better work, solves more interesting challenges and refreshes the brain.

-Not everybody is a famous researcher at a university, or a googler with 20% time, so they have to play when nobody is looking.
-The only time nobody expects anything of them.
-At night.
-During weekends.

-Fun projects happen _around_ work work.
+Not everybody is a famous researcher at a university, or a Google employee with company-mandated time to play, so they have to play when nobody is looking.
+And the only time nobody expects anything of them is at night or during weekends.
+And so, fun projects happen _around_ "serious" work.

-Pet projects are also something to show off, a cool hack that makes everyone's ears perk up.
-As respect is gained in the community, so fuel is added to the myth of programmers who convert caffeine into code.
+Pet projects can also act as social currency in the programmer community.
+The more your code helps others, the more respected you are.
+And when one night you make a cool hack that makes everyone's ears perk up, fuel is added to the myth of programmers who convert caffeine into amazing code.

-## What about other creatives?

-The title of this book is _Do programmers work at night?_.
-Your natural question might be "Do _only_ programmers work at night?"

-I don't know the answer to that question, but it seems like a lot of them do.
-Writers come to mind, as do designers and artists.
-Michelangelo was known for painting in 40 hour stretches until he fainted of exhaustion.

-If you are one of those people, you might well find yourself in this book as well, and I wouldn't mind hearing from you.

-But I can't write a book about everyone, my experience is in the programming world.
-Programmers are the people I have an inside look at, I don't know the first thing about artists and while I might know a thing or two about writers, I personally prefer mornings for writing and nights for coding.

-All I know about other creatives is that many of them complained they are not explicitly included in this book.

 ## Statistics